The Tennis Serve Stance Guide: Platform & Pinpoint

-- Fully engage both legs: since you step forward and bring both legs together in the pinpoint stance, you can take full advantage of both legs as you push off the ground to hit your serve, which may result in more power.
+- Fully engage both legs: Since you step forward and bring both legs together in the pinpoint stance, you can take full advantage of both legs as you push off the ground to hit your serve, which may result in more power.

-Pinpoint Stance Disadvantages
+Pinpoint Stance Disdvantages

-- More moving parts: with the pinpoint stance there is more overall motion than with the platform stance.
-As a result, there is more to think about, more things to time well and ultimately more that can go wrong.
+- More moving parts: With the pinpoint stance, there is more overall motion than with the platform stance.
+As a result, there is more to think about, more things to time well, and ultimately more that can go wrong.
 Also, since you step forward with the pinpoint stance, some players may find they’re more likely to foot fault.

 On that note, let’s talk through which tennis stance is the best.

-Which Tennis Stance is the Best
+Which Tennis Stance is the Best?

-While many players and coaches may argue that one stance is better than the other it mostly boils down to personal preference and feel.
+While many players and coaches may argue that one stance is better than the other, it mostly boils down to personal preference and feel.

-I personally have yet to see a study or concrete proof that one type of stance is better than the other, and the use of both the platform and pinpoint stance is prevalent throughout top players on tour.
+I have yet to see a study or concrete proof that one type of stance is better than the other, and the use of both the platform and pinpoint stance is prevalent throughout top players on tour.